josesuan21/Individual-Project-InvoiceApp/README.md

 # Individual-Project-InvoiceApp
  This project is to create a simple invoice application that will help my father's business and potentially for other small businesses.
 The business struggles to create invoices as the user uses traditional hand-written style with formatted template document.
 This consumes time and creates risk of writing wrong details in the invoice that decreases the business' performance.
+  The creation for this application is an opportunity to be used for my final year study project and be able to learn and understand all the factors involved for software engineering.

  # ✔️Repository Contents

+  * **Invoice_Application_Project**
+     * The program which contains the project files and other resource and prerequisites.

  * **List of tickets**
      * Contains all tickets for all timeboxes

- * **Invoice_Application_Project.zip**
-     * The program which contains the project files and other files to make it run

-* **Task board link**
-    * The link for the task board which uses Trello

 * **Sprint Retrospective**
-     * Inside the folder contains all sprint retrospective for all timeboxes
+     * Inside the folder contains all sprint retrospective for all finished timeboxes/sprint.

 # ✔️Versions
 * IDE